guidofa/brastlewark/README.md

 # Brastlewark

 Brastlewark is an app that shows you in a friendly way all the citizens from **'Brastlewark'** the best gnome's town in the world.
-With this app, you can see their name, age, weight, friends, and other useful data that helps heroes with their adventures.
+With this app, you can see their name, age, weight, friends, and other useful information that helps heroes with their adventures.
 Remember that the photos showed are not real photos from the population because they appreciate their privacy.
 You can find more info in the statement section.

 ## The App
-Brastilewark-app has two main screens, one in order to **list** all the gnomes with reduced details where you can *filter by name* and another one for the visualization of a gnome in *particular*.
+Brastlewark-app has two main screens, one with the purpose of **list** all the gnomes with reduced details where you can *filter by name* and another one for the visualization of a gnome in *particular*.
 <br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/guidofa/brastlewark/dev/Brastlewark/Brastlewark/SupportingFiles/Screenshots/Launch.png " width="250">